AnaMelisaGo/kids-first-healthy-cooking/README.md

 <br>

 The form for Signing up is also working.
-I tested the inputs that require a value and it's working well.
+I tested the inputs that require a certain value and it's working well.
 The google form of Contact Us page of the website is working as well.

 <br>